 Those of us at Peru For Less enjoy sharing our travel experiences with people from all walks of life.
 Working with the rural communities around Cusco is something we look forward to hopefully continuing to do in the future.

-If you’re interested in supporting local communities during your Peru vacation, or would like to learn how you can help, ask your travel adviser for recommendations and more information.
+If you’re interested in supporting local communities during your Peru vacation, or would like to learn how you can help, ask a travel advisor for recommendations and more information.